-Observing wildlife: Groups will do their best to have as little impact on wildlife as possible.
-Animals will be observed from a distance, using high-powered spotting scopes to help keep the group presence from affecting their behavior.
-Participants should not expect to get close-up photographs of wildlife.
+Observing and photographing wildlife: Groups will do their best to have as little impact on wildlife as possible.
 Yellowstone Forever adheres to National Park Service regulations by keeping a minimum distance of 25 yards from bison, elk, bighorn sheep, deer, moose, coyotes, and nesting birds and 100 yards from bears and wolves.
 Wildlife will not be enticed with food, animal calls, or any actions that change their behavior.

 Leave what you find: It is illegal to remove natural or cultural artifacts (plants, animals, bones, rocks, etc.) from Yellowstone.
-Yellowstone Forever educators have permission from the National Park Service to manipulate plants, rocks, bones, etc. for educational purposes and will return them to their natural positions and locations.
+Yellowstone Forever staff and program volunteers have permission from the National Park Service to manipulate plants, rocks, bones, etc. for educational purposes and will return them to their natural positions and locations.